H-2 Air Base: Iraqi Air Force

 The airfield remained under British control until 1958, as a result of the 14 July 1958 Iraqi Revolution when Hashemite monarchy established by King Faisal I of Iraq in 1921 under the auspices of the British was overthrown.
 Subsequently, it was turned over to the Iraqi Air Force.
 During the 1970s, it was one of several Iraqi airfields upgraded under project "Super-Base" in response to the experiences from Arab-Israeli wars in 1967 and 1973.

 Companies from Yugoslavia – previously engaged in building bridges in Iraq – became involved in airfield construction.
 Due to their specific construction of these airfields – which included taxi-ways leading right out of Hardened Aircraft Shelters (HAS) and laid diagonally to the runways – they became known as "Trapezoids" or "Yugos".

 The facilities were divided into two categories: "surface" and "underground".
 The "surface" facilities were actually the "softest", and included maintenance hangars of metal construction, and HAS of concrete construction.
 In total, the Yugoslavs have built no less but 200 HAS on different airfields in Iraq during the 1980s.

 The protection of each HAS consisted of one meter thick concrete shells, reinforced by 30 cm thick steel plates.
 There was only one entrance and this was covered by sliding doors, made of 50 cm thick steel armoured plate and concrete.
-The HAS' were usually built in small groups – seldom more than five, with each group sharing the same water and power supply, besides having own backup gasoline-powered electrical generator, and each HAS being equipped with a semi-automatic aircraft-refuelling system.
+The HAS' were usually built in small groups – seldom more than five, with each group sharing the same water and power supply, each HAS having its own backup gasoline-powered electrical generator, and each HAS being equipped with a semi-automatic aircraft-refuelling system.

 In addition, underground facilities that could shelter between four and ten aircraft on average were constructed.
 In order to build these the Yugoslavs used equipment and construction techniques identical to that use in underground oil-storage depots, additionally concealing the extension and the true purpose of the whole project.
 The underground facilities were all hardened to withstand a direct hit by a tactical nuclear bomb, buried up to 50 meters below the ground and consisted of the main aircraft "hangar" (consisting of two floors in several cases, connected by 40ts hydraulic lifts), connected with operations, maintenance, and logistical facilities via a net of underground corridors.